robinhhu/Djangowebproject/README.md

 # Djangowebproject
 The Django server code is uploaded to pythonanywhere.
 The backend service is now running on sc18y5h.pythonanywhere.com（but the server may have expired）.
-Courses, Processor can be added here using admin account
+Courses and professors can be added here using admin account

 ## project structure
 backend-Django